nicholaswunz/dispersal-meta-analysis/README.md

-# dispersal-meta-analysis
+# Does physiology predict dispersal?
 This repository contains code and data needed to reproduce the article:

 **Wu N. C., & Seebacher, F.** Does physiology predict animal movement: activity, exploration, and dispersal?
-(In prep) *Journal*,
+(In review) *Communications Biology*,

 **Raw data**
 - ind_disp_raw_datal.csv - Raw data for individual movement used for the analysis.